 We can't wait to find out.

-- Read the welcome letter from our director, Erik Owens
+- Read a welcome letter from our director, Erik Owens

 - Keep in touch by subscribing to our weekly newsletter and following us on Instagram and Facebook.

-- Meet our Peer Advisors, who help majors and minors understand graduation requirements, course registration, study abroad, and more.
+- Meet our Peer Advisors, who help majors and minors understand grad requirements, course registration, study abroad, and more.

 - Read reflections from students and alumni about their experience in the IS Program.

-- Please visit our Admission page for complete information about applying to the major, including a recorded webinar with program details and testimonials from a number of current students.
+Please visit our Admission page for complete information about applying to the major or declaring a minor.
+Here are a few important details:

 - The IS Program would benefit greatly from a gift of your time (to give advice, share job listings, mentor students, or write about your experiences) or your financial support (to enhance programs and opportunities for studens and faculty)!